Frank Jay Haynes: 1887 Winter Tour

 In December 1886, Haynes was selected to accompany arctic explorer, Frederick Schwatka on a winter tour through the park.
 The expedition was sponsored by the New York World newspaper and The Century Magazine.
 The expedition started at Mammoth on January 5, 1887.
 On skis and shoeshoes, pulling sleds laden with gear Schwatka, Haynes and eleven other guides made their way from Mammoth to Norris in two days.
 By the time the group got to Norris, the cold and altitude had gotten to Schwatka and he had to abandon the tour.
 Haynes, and three other guides he knew and could depend on, decided to continue the expedition, visiting the lower and upper geyser basins and Yellowstone Falls before trouble struck.
 In an attempt to get to Yancey's from Canyon, the party got stranded for 72 hours on the slopes of Mount Washburn in a frigid and blinding snowstorm with little or no food or shelter.
 They almost perished.
 Once the weather cleared they made their way to Yancey's to recuperate before returning to Mammoth.
 The 29-day tour of the park covered nearly 200 miles through a wintry environment, with temperatures varying from -10 F to -52 F. Despite the problems on Mount Washburn, Haynes returned with 42 photographs of Yellowstone in the middle of winter, the first ever taken during that time of year.

 Memorials

 Upon F. Jay's death in 1921, Horace Albright, then superintendent of Yellowstone National Park officially named a peak in the Madison Canyon area of the park Mount Haynes 44°37′58″N 110°56′46″W. Additionally Albright had a large granite boulder taken from the Golden Gate section of the Mammoth to Norris road shipped to St Paul, MN to be placed on F. Jay's grave.
-Many of F. Jay Haynes' original photographs are highly valued collectors items, especially his larger 20-24 inch mammoth prints of the Yellowstone region.
+Many of F. Jay Haynes' original photographs are highly valued collector's items, especially his larger 20-24 inch mammoth prints of the Yellowstone region.
 Original Haynes photos have been priced between $5,000 and $25,000 and some might command $50,000 today.